leeohaddad/reward-system-challenge/README.md

-# nu-challenge
+# Reward System Challenge

-This is a challenge for evaluating my Clojure learning process and my skills at the current moment.
-Thank you Rodrigo Flores for all the good Clojure references you provided to me!
+This project solves tje Reward System Challenge, described in [this file](resources/exercise.txt).
+It was developed in Clojure, as part of my exploration & learning process about functional paradigm.

 ## Installation